-Densely forested tropical regions account for 40 % of the world’s 4 billion hectares of forests 13 and represent major interfaces where humans interact with the world’s remaining wilderness areas.
+Densely forested tropical regions account for 40 % of the world’s 4 billion hectares of forests 13 and provide, as a consequence of human activities surrounding these forests, major interfaces where humans interact with the world’s remaining wilderness areas.
 Besides accessibility issues, studying viromes in these habitats poses several additional challenges.
 The spatial pattern of sampling schemes, the establishment of a list of organisms to sample, and the developmental stages and/or symptom statuses of these organisms are all important considerations as they may or may not yield metagenomic data representative of the diversity of viruses circulating within the targeted area 14.
-An interesting “meta-sampling” strategy that provides an alternative to tentative random/unbiased sampling in inaccessible sampling sites is to rely on proxy samplers such as highly mobile predator/scavenger animals that naturally accumulate animal-, fungal- and plant-derived biomass within their digestive tracts during feeding 15-19.
+An interesting “meta-sampling” strategy that provides an alternative to classical human-centric assessment of viral diversity in inaccessible sampling sites is to rely on proxy samplers such as highly mobile predator/scavenger animals that naturally accumulate animal-, fungal- and plant-derived biomass within their digestive tracts during feeding 15-19.
 Rather than aiming for completely random sampling of biological material within a given environment, the general intention of this approach, -which is variously referred to as “xenosurveillance” or “vector-enabled metagenomics” (VEM) - is to shift the causes of unrepresentative sampling from human choice biases to the feeding-choice biases of the chosen mobile scavenger/predator that is intimately involved with the targeted environments 15-19.
 While feeding-choice biases are unavoidable with such meta-sampling schemes, they are biologically meaningful in that viral cargos of blood-feeding, sap-feeding and insectivorous insects are themselves inherently representative of viral mobility within ecosystems.
 Insectivorous arthropods, so-called top-end insect predators, are potentially particularly useful samplers in this regard.
 Indeed, the diversity of viruses that they ingest via their prey should be partly representative of the viruses that are ferried within insects throughout the ecosystem.
 In addition, sampling top-end insect predators will avoid the capture (and sometimes sacrifice) of animals that are protected for ethical, legal or cultural reasons.
 Among xenosurveillance approaches, Predator Enabled Metagenomics (PEM), using for example dragonflies20 or damselflies, 21 has proved more efficient with respect to collecting a wide diversity of viral sequences than Vector-Enabled Metagenomics (VEM) using exclusively plant sap-feeding insects (e.g. whiteflies 19) or blood-feeding insects (e.g. mosquitoes 15-17).

 In this study, we propose a PEM strategy using army ants of the genus Dorylus 22,23 as top-end insect predators.
 These nomadic insects are obligate collective foragers and group predators that attack a broad array of animal prey including crickets, cockroaches, earthworms, and even vertebrates.
 Although nomadic, they do have temporary nests around which they daily forage areas of ~1km 2 22-24.
 Army ants generally live in colonies containing between 104 to 107 workers 25 with a daily colony-wide intake of prey/scavenged biomass of up to 2 kg 26.
 In addition to preying on an extremely diverse array of animal species, army ants also scavenge on the carcasses of large vertebrates and feed directly on plants 24,27,28.